AbdallahHossam0/NTI_EmbeddedLinux/Notes/1-Linux_Admin/1- Introduction.md

 - insmode: used to insert modules to the kernel
 - rmmode: used to remove modules from the kernel
 - dmesg: used to check the kernel info and the debug information about the kernel, we can use to check if a module is added to the kernel
+- ps aux : ps > show the processes currently runnig by this terminal
+	- a : to show all processes, not just those associated to this Terminal
+	- u : more info displayed, owner, CPU and memory usage, start time
+	- x : show the background tasks also

 Notes: ~ means /home/current_user \
 cd - means the back directory \
 you can't create directories in the root directory